james-roscoe/XhibitApp/README.md

 This web app offers Xerte users the opportunity to produce a theme without having to learn HTML and CSS.
 The user's edits appear in real-time via a Xerte project preview window.

-The web app is accessible on desktop, tablet and smartphones.
+XhibitApp is accessible on desktop, tablet and smartphones.

-Please note that XhibitApp is still a work-in-progress.
-A preview version was launched at the Xerte Conference on 14th April 2016 in Nottingham, UK, and we continue to make adjustments and improvements.
+The project was launched at the Xerte Conference on 14th April 2016 in Nottingham, UK, and we continue to make adjustments and improvements.

 ## How do I get started?